 What about Roblox?

-Roblox empowers creators to make their own experiences (read, “games”) within the app for free.
-Today, they have over 2 million developers that have created 20 million multiplayer games through their free game development studio.
-Using Roblox, people can develop their own games using Roblox or play games created by others.
-And the sky seems to be the limit—Roblox creators can develop first-person shooters, maze-runners, and much more.
+Roblox empowers creators to make their own experiences within the app for free.
+Over 2 million developers have created 20 million multiplayer games through a free game development studio.
+Roblox creators can develop first-person shooters, maze-runners, and simulators.
 Depending on how engaging a game is, users can even earn “Robux,” the platform’s digital currency.

-While it’s clear that many tech companies are taking steps towards creating it, the metaverse hasn’t arrived just yet.
-It’s going to require collaboration instead of competition to create a truly integrated, interconnected world that works seamlessly.
+While it’s clear that many tech companies are taking steps towards creating it, the metaverse hasn’t fully arrived.
+Creating a truly integrated, interconnected world that works seamlessly will require collaboration instead of competition.
 There are many moving parts to consider, too—from XR to the IoT to the users themselves.

 There are still many questions about how to use the metaverse.
 Can you use one digital avatar across the entire metaverse?
 Will the metaverse be open-source or closed?
 Will there be one operating system (OS), or will it be possible for the different OS to work together?

 When it reaches its potential, the metaverse may change our world as much, if not more, than the internet did.